Antagonizing the tech worker

 Context: Protesters block, vomit on Yahoo bus in Oakland, Protesters block Silicon Valley shuttles, smash Google bus window, Bus Vandalized as Protesters in S.F., Oakland Target Silicon Valley Shuttles, Activists Slam Gentrification and Police, Douchebags like you are ruining San Francisco, Why the tech industry is ruining San Francisco, San Francisco’s unique character crumbling, Why are all my friends moving to Oakland, How much tech can one city take, Backlash by the bay: Tech riches alter a city, Techies must nip growing scorn in the bud, Tech workers aren’t all evil

 We see this again and again… A populist movement rises from the anxieties and frustrations of a community beneath a growing weight of political neglect.
 It seeks to harness the stored emotional energy of those who are struggling, but tragically misfires by galvanizing them against those who are not.
 Each of these movements seeks a compelling scapegoat to rally people against.
 In San Francisco, the tech economy being the most visibly successful engine of growth in the community is an obvious fit.
 But to buy into this fallacy is to turn a blind eye to the policy failures that led to this situation, and it gives the policymakers a free pass to do nothing about it.
-Yet for all the psychic energy poured into them, the only thing these precipitous movements accomplish in the end is delivering the opiate of emotional satisfaction.
+Yet for all the psychic energy poured into them, the only thing these precipitous movements accomplish in the end is delivering the opiate of emotional satisfaction at the expense of a better outcome.

 It is important to recognize that rarely in life are social issues as simple as the loudest critics make them out to be.
 The populist demagogue sets out to present a caricature to put on trial by exaggerating the aesthetically appealing features of an argument while erasing the inconvenient ones, and by ignoring complexity is able to draw visceral imagery of an unequivocally despicable archetype for the lowest common denominator to chew on.
 This is all accepted without much scrutiny by those who are angry, confused, and afraid, with no better frame of reference to explain the dire situation unfolding around them.
 But it is this inability, or perhaps unwillingness, of the grandstanding populist to correctly identify the fundamentals of his struggle that so often leads to its characteristically poor outcomes.